 Any graduate student may be denied further registration and subsequently dismissed from the program if progress toward completing their degree becomes unsatisfactory to BME, the College of Engineering, or the Dean of the Graduate School.
-Unsatisfactory scholarship is defined as failure to maintain a B average (3.00) in all work attempted, unapproved delays in meeting critical academic milestones (e.g. taking their Qualifying Examination), and/or cases of Honor Code violations (e.g. plagiarism, scientific misconduct).
-Regarding GPA issues, graduate students need to maintain an overall GPA of 3.00 truncated1 and a 3.00 truncated GPA in their major (and in the minor, if a minor is declared).
+Unsatisfactory scholarship is defined as failure to maintain a B average (3.00) in all work attempted, unapproved delays in meeting critical academic milestones (e.g., taking their Qualifying Examination), and/or cases of Honor Code violations (e.g., plagiarism, scientific misconduct).
+Regarding GPA issues, graduate students need to maintain an overall GPA of 3.00 truncated and a 3.00 truncated GPA in their major (and in the minor if a minor is declared).
 Students who drop below a GPA of 3.0 will immediately be placed on academic probation.
 Further, students with less than a 3.00 GPA may not hold an assistantship or fellowship (unless a 1 term petition is made) and cannot graduate.
 Failure to elevate their GPA above 3.0 after an additional term will result in dismissal from the program, unless a BME petition letter is submitted and approved by the Graduate Program Committee.
+Unapproved delays in meeting academic milestones, as defined by their specific degree, will also result in academic probation.
+Failure to resolve this delay within one term will result in dismissal from the program unless a petition is submitted and approved by the Graduate Program.
+Doctoral or Master's thesis students on fellowship or assistantship support not making adequate research progress will, at minimum, be placed on probation, as documented in their semester Letter of Appointment.
+Students on probation may be terminated from their fellowship or assistantship appointment the following term, at the discretion of the supervisor.
+Lack of research progress is demonstrated via an unsatisfactory (U) grade earned in masters or doctoral research credits.
+Unsatisfactory research grades, while non punitive to their GPA, will be treated as unsatisfactory scholarship and result in immediate probation.
+Failure to make satisfactory progress in subsequent semesters may result in termination from the program.
+Dismissal is the decision of the Associate Chair of Graduate Studies and will be made in consultation with the student's Supervisory Committee (if applicable), the Chair, and Senior Associate Chair of the department.

-1 Truncated means that the GPA is not rounded-up, e.g. a 2.99 GPA would not be considered a 3.0
+1 Truncated means that the GPA is not rounded-up, e.g., a 2.99 GPA would not be considered a 3.0